 The title of this script was Crazy People and in due course this was to become the Goon Show.

-He was a rather rotund gentleman whose appearance completely fitted with his funny side.
+Harry was a rather rotund gentleman whose appearance completely fitted with his funny side.

 In 1981 Harry was knighted and became Sir Harry Secombe.
 His fitting joke at the time was that he was going to be called Sir Cumference due to his large size.

-He had suffered two strokes but his cause of death was prostate cancer.
+He had suffered two strokes but the cause of his death was prostate cancer.
 The second stroke had led to his retirement from the entertainment business.

 To know him was to love him.